KenzLam1/optiq-itmgt/README.md

 ## Troubleshooting

 - If the page reports missing weights, verify both `.pt` files exist next to `main.py` or provide absolute paths in the sidebar.
-- For RTSP/Webcam sources, ensure the Streamlit process has permission to access the device or network.
+- For Webcam sources, ensure the Streamlit process has permission to access the device or network.
-- When processing large files, increase `Frame skip` to reduce load.
 - Use the **Run age/gender detector** and **Run person detector** toggles to keep only the model(s) you need; disabling one frees compute, but keep at least one enabled before running analysis.
 - Uploaded videos are written to a temporary file during the session and deleted once processing completes.